gofractally/psibase/doc/psidk/src/development/services/rust-service/basic/README.md

 ## Deploying the Service

-This, if you have a [local test chain running](../../psibase#booting-a-chain), will:
+If you have a local chain running, run:

+```sh
+cargo psibase deploy -i example
+```

+This will:
 - Build the service.
 - Create the `example` account, if it doesn't already exist.
 The account won't be secured; anyone can authorize as this account without signing.
 Caution: this option should not be used on production or public chains. `-i` is a shortcut for `--create-insecure-account`.
 - Deploy the just-built service on that account.

-```sh
-cargo psibase deploy -i example
-```
+See the [psibase cli docs](../../../../run-infrastructure/cli/psibase.md#deploy) for more information on `psibase deploy`.

 ## Where's the pub?